laughing-waffles/bikefi/privacy-policy.md

 ## CONTACT US

-For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at contact@financing.bike or by mail using the details provided below:
+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at contact@bikefi.net or by mail using the details provided below:

 PO Box 6724, Austin, AL, 78762, United States